-- $E_R$ is the energy consumption specified in the reporting rating report (explained in Section 4.4.2 of this document) - $E_U$ is the unaccounted energy consumption during the reporting period, at the building where the project is undertaken, that is not included in for reasons explained in Section 4.8).
+- ER is the energy consumption specified in the NABERS Energy Rating Report (explained in Section 1.4.2 of this document) - $E_U$ is the unaccounted energy consumption during the reporting period, at the building where the project is undertaken, that is not included in $E_R$ for reasons explained in Section 1.8.

-The baseline energy consumption is calculated using Equation 4 below:
+The baseline energy consumption is calculated using Equation 4 below.

-Baseline energy consumption = $$BFxE_B$$
+Baseline energy consumption $= E_B$

-- EB is the maximum allowable energy consumption determined for the baseline period using the reverse calculator, explained in further detail in Section 4.5. - BF is the benchmark factor calculated using the Equation 5.
+• $E_B$ is the energy consumption for the baseline period calculated using the NABERS Prediction Tool approved by the benchmark administrator, explained in further detail in Section 1.5.